Warosoku: Hand-Poured Haze Candles 和ろうそく

 Warosoku use the wax derived from berries of haze trees (a member of lacquer trees.)
 The berries are crushed, steamed and squeezed to extract the wax.
 To make a wick, a long rectangle piece of washi (Japanese paper) is wrapped around a stick, then several pieces of long fiber pulled from the inside of igusa (the plant used to make tatami mat) are coiled around the paper, covering it completely.
 The wick is thick, its tip is conical, and the center is hollow as the stick is removed when the candle is finished.

-Warosoku are made by hand pouring, but it is entirely different from the western candle making.
+Warosoku are not made by mold and its manufacturing method is entirely different from the western candle making.
 Holding a bundle of wick sticks in one hand, an artisan dips the other hand in the melted haze wax and literally pours the wax over the wicks by hand.
 This is possible because of a relatively low melting point of the haze wax.
-He repeats the process many times until the candles become a desired thickness.
-The following video features warosoku making by Mr. Isobe, who made the warosoku we offer here.
+He repeats the process many times, thickening the candles layer by layer until they become a desired thickness.
+The following video features warosoku making by Mr. Isobe, who made the warosoku we offer at Ombrato.

 The only thing to remember when burning warosoku is that the wick has to be cut with a wick trimmer when the flame becomes too large.
 Warosoku have a relatively short burning time, require occasional wick trimmings and do not give a heavenly scent; what they do give is a joy of looking at the flame, a serene, quiet zen-like moment and peace of mind.